apache/trafficcontrol/docs/source/development/traffic_ops.rst

 		- lib/

-			- API/ - Mojo Controllers for the /API area of the application.
+			- API/ - Mojolicious Controllers for the :ref:`to-api`
-			- Common/ - Common Code between both the API and UI areas.
+			- Common/ - Common Code between both the :ref:`to-api` and the deprecated Traffic Ops UI
-			- Extensions/ - Contains Data Source Extensions
+			- Extensions/ - Contains :ref:`to-datasource-ext`
 			- Fixtures/ - Test Case fixture data for the 'to_test' database.

 				- Integration/ - Integration Tests.